 Proof: Theorem 2 already establishes one direction.
 For the other direction, fix a domain $\mathcal{D}$ where every scf satisfying elementary monotonicity and G-LOBIC is DSIC.
-By Lemma 5 every LDSIC scf satisfies elementary monotonicity and G-LOBIC.
+By Lemma 4 (see proof of Theorem 2 in the Appendix), every LDSIC scf satisfies elementary monotonicity and G-LOBIC.
 So, every LDSIC scf is also DSIC.
-Hence, the domain is a local domain.
+Hence, the domain is a local domain. ■